EstherHerbert/Useful.functions/README.md

 #### `wrangle_lookups()`

-When the lookups file has been provided from an export of the Edith database specification (as opposed to the export from prospect) this function wranges the lookups and fields data frames into a format useable by `read_prospect()` and `apply_labels()`.
+When the lookups file has been provided from an export of the Edith database specification (as opposed to the export from prospect) this function wrangles the lookups and fields data frames into a format usable by `read_prospect()` and `apply_labels()`.

 #### `read_prospect()`